markgyoni/geopol/docs/Getting_Started/Factions.md

 Within its territory, members of the faction can exclusively build without interference from non-members.
 Your faction's territory is where you can build your base, set your faction's home location, and more.

-Claiming territory is performed with the <code>/f claim</code> command.
+Claiming territory is performed with the  ` /f claim  ` command.

 Factions with more claimed chunks than power can be "overclaimed" by more powerful factions.
 This is usually accomplished with a siege where attackers can either ram straight through defenses or force a longer, more "traditional" siege.